Fritz Haarmann: Confession

 The final section of the victims' bodies to be dismembered was invariably the head.
 After severing the head from the torso, Haarmann would use a small kitchen knife to strip all flesh from the skull, which he would then wrap in rags and place face downwards upon a pile of straw and bludgeon with an axe until the skull splintered, enabling him to access the brain.
 This he would also place in a bucket, which he would pour, alongside the "chopped up bones" in the Leine.

-Haarmann was insistent that none of the skulls found in the Leine belonged to his victims, and that the forensic identification of the skull of Robert Witzel was mistaken, as he had almost invariably smashed his victims' skulls to pieces.
+Haarmann was insistent that none of the skulls found in the Leine belonged to his victims, and that the forensic identification of Robert Witzel's skull was mistaken, as he had almost invariably smashed his victims' skulls to pieces.
 The exceptions being those of his earliest victims—killed several years prior to his arrest—and that of his last victim, Erich de Vries.
 Although insistent that none of his murders were premeditated, investigators discovered much circumstantial evidence suggesting that several murders had been planned hours or days in advance, and that Haarmann had both concocted explanations for his victims' disappearances and dissuaded acquaintances of his victims from filing missing persons' reports with Hanover police.
 Investigators also noted that Haarmann would only confess to murders for which there existed evidence against him; on one occasion, Haarmann stated: "There are some [victims] you don't know about, but it's not those you think."

-When asked how many victims he killed, Haarmann claimed, "Somewhere between 50 and 70."
-The police, however, could only connect Haarmann with the disappearance of 27 youths, and he was charged with 27 murders—some of which he claimed were committed upon the insistence of Hans Grans, who was arrested on 8 July, and formally charged with being an accessory to murder one week later.
+When asked how many victims he killed, Haarmann claimed, "Somewhere between fifty and seventy."
+The police, however, could only connect Haarmann with the disappearance of twenty-seven youths, and he was charged with twenty-seven murders—some of which he claimed had been committed upon the insistence of Grans, who was arrested on 8 July, and formally charged with being an accessory to murder one week later.

 On 16 August 1924, Haarmann underwent a psychological examination at a Göttingen medical school; on 25 September, he was judged competent to stand trial and returned to Hanover to await trial.